herrthese/weather/README.md

 ### Usage

-The following example passes the <tt>update-center.json</tt> file contents from <tt>jenkins-ci.org</tt>.
+The following example use the API from <tt>openweathermap.org</tt> to return a <tt>JSON</tt> with the current weatherdata for a given City.
-And returns all informations from the latest available jenkins-version.

 ```ruby
 #input: city, country